omf2097/openomf/PATHS.md

     - XDG_CONFIG_HOME for config path
     - XDG_DATA_HOME for resource path
 3. Fallback to SDL_GetPrefPath() for state and config [2].
-    - On windows, this is usually `%AppData%/OpenOMF/`
+    - On Windows, this is usually `%AppData%/OpenOMF/`
     - On linux, this should be `~/.local/share/OpenOMF`
     - On MacOSX, this should be `/Users/bob/Library/Application Support/OpenOMF/`
-4. If at this point, we don't have state and config dir, crash!
+4. If at this point we don't have state and config dir, crash!
 For resource dirs, default to:
     - Linux: /usr/local/share/openomf
     - MacOS: /usr/local/share/openomf
     - Windows: Use binary directory